borfebor/alpaca_proteomics/README.md

 | O75475    |     48.2 |                     3.0  |
 | Q00653    |     20.9 |                     2.0  |

-> alpaca.**gathers**():
+> alpaca.**gathers**(): calculates the enrichment factors for each specified fraction based on the sample preparation (Table 2) and the added standards to the sample.
+Standards should be specified in a dataframe using the format described in Table 3.

 ## Data Integration

 This module connects the protein amounts quantified in the sample and the sample preparation.
-Thus, allowing to calculate protein amounts to the original state (e.g. bacterial culture, raw culture supernatant).
-This step brings deeper insights to the user based on the known experimental parameters, yielding high valuable data (e.g., molecules per cell, fmol / µmol of protein extract)
+Thus, allowing the calculation of protein amounts to the original state (e.g. bacterial culture, raw culture supernatant).
+This step brings deeper insights to the user based on the known experimental parameters, yielding highly valuable data (e.g., molecules per cell, fmol / µmol of protein extract)

 > alpaca.**wool**(): this function integrates the sample preparation details with the quantified proteins injected in the MS.